Cold War Belgium: Comparing the Vigneron M1 and M2 SMGs

 Frequently Asked Questions

-What are the main differences between the Vigneron M1 and M2 submachine guns?
+What are the main visual differences between the Vigneron M1 and M2 submachine guns?

-The Vigneron M2 features a hooded front sight protector for durability, an open notch rear sight for better target acquisition, and a reinforced dust cover locking tab, addressing weaknesses found in the original M1 design.
-Many M1s were retrofitted to M2 standards.
+The Vigneron M2 features a hooded front sight protector, an open notch rear sight, and a reinforced dust cover locking tab, distinguishing it from the M1's unprotected front sight, aperture rear sight, and less robust dust cover mechanism.
+Many M1s were upgraded to M2 standards.

-How can you identify if a Vigneron M1 has been upgraded to the M2 standard?
+How can I identify a Vigneron M1 that has been upgraded to the M2 standard?

-These markings indicate the firearm's service history.
-'A.B.L.' stands for the Belgian Army (Armée Belge / Belgisch Leger), 'FP' for the Force Publique, and 'CB' for Congo Belge (Belgian Congo), showing its use in various Belgian military and colonial forces.
+These markings denote the original service branch.
+'A.B.L.' signifies the Belgian Army (Armée Belge / Belgisch Leger), 'FP' represents the Force Publique (colonial military), and 'CB' stands for Congo Belge (Belgian Congo), indicating the weapon's historical deployment.

 More Reviews Videos You Might Like